MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-A-General-Regulations-Policies/part-1416-Emergency-Agricultural-Disaster-Assistance-Programs/subpart-C-Livestock-Forage-Disaster-Program/section-1416.204.md

 (B) 1 or both of the 2 production years immediately preceding the current production year;

-(4) Been maintained for commercial use as part of the producer's farming operation on the beginning date of the qualifying drought or fire;
+(4) Been livestock produced or maintained for commercial use or be livestock that is produced and maintained for producing livestock products for commercial use, such as milk from dairy, as part of the contract grower's or livestock owner's farming operation on the beginning date of the qualifying drought or fire;

 (5) Not have been produced and maintained for reasons other than commercial use as part of a farming operation.
 Such excluded uses include, but are not limited to, any uses of wild free roaming animals or use of the animals for recreational purposes, such as pleasure, roping, hunting, pets, or for show; and